Calgary-Rust/calgary-rust.github.io/index.md

 ### mini-hackathons

-* Tuesdays, noon to 13:00 at the Central Library - see the meetup group for anouncement
+* every other Tuesdays, noon to 13:00 at the Central Library - see the meetup group for anouncement

-We are currently looking for a location for an evening meeting
+We are currently looking for a location for evening meetings (suggestions welcomed).

 ### Presentations